jankx/template/README.md

 Jankx Template
 =

 Jankx Template is used to load the template support override.

 # Status

 - [x] Reuseable
 - [x] Override
-- [x] Default template